Mikelew88/ChefNet/README.md

 * [Skimage](http://scikit-image.org/)

 * [HDF5](http://docs.h5py.org/en/latest/build.html)

+You will need to download the weights of my trained convolutional neural net and place the .h5 in the [Models](/models) folder: [CNN Weights](https://drive.google.com/file/d/0B53_Ht6DdCsGMy1GTDkwR0piODg/view?usp=sharing)

 You will also need to download the weights of trained VGG-16 and place the .h5 file in the [VGG Weights](/vgg_weights) folder.